HassanSajjad-302/iso-papers/my-paper.md

 // Those char pointers that are pointing to the path are platform dependent i.e. whcar_t* in-case of Windows struct compile_output
 {
-    // if (!completed), then pointer to the compiler state to be preserved by the build-system, else nullptr void *compiler_state;
+    // if (!completed), then pointer to the compiler state to be preserved by the build system, else nullptr void *compiler_state;

     // if (completed), then compiler output and errorOutput, else nullptr string stdout;
     string stderr;

-    // if (!completed), then the header-unit path the compiler is waiting on if any,
+    // if (!completed), then the header unit path the compiler is waiting on if any,
     // else if (completed && !error_occurred), then the pointer to the returned bmi_file if any, else
     // nullptr
     string header_unit_path_or_bmi_file;